SNSF-CoCoDa/SNSF-CoCoDa.github.io/README.md

-*Moving beyond computational methods without (legal) teeth, and legal solutions that are not implementable in online platform data access*
+*Moving beyond computational methods without (legal) teeth, and legal solutions that are not implementable*

 The research project is motivated by the fact that online platforms increasingly play a key role in our societies.
 This creates **systemic risks to democracy, such as undermining freedom of information and online privacy**.
 These risks are, however, merely symptoms of a root cause: the high concentration of control and data (CoCoDa) with dominant online platforms.